-Members of our group have received grant support from National Institute for Health Research and Research Councils (MRC/ESRC/EPSRC), Department of Health, European Science Foundation, Health Foundation, local organisations (Bristol Clinical Commissioning Group, Bristol City Council, Avon Primary Care Research Collaborative) and Charities (MacMillan Cancer Support, Prostate Cancer UK) WEAHSN, and CLAHRC West.
+Members of our group have received grant support from National Institute for Health Research and Research Councils (MRC/ESRC/EPSRC), Department of Health, European Science Foundation, Health Foundation, local organisations (Bristol City Council, Bristol North Somerset and South Gloucestershire CCG) and charities (MacMillan Cancer Support, Prostate Cancer UK) WEAHSN, and CLAHRC West.

 Current funded projects

 - SPATIAL - A feasibility Study of Prisms and Therapy in Attention Loss after Stroke: The evaluation theme members are providing support (process evaluation) to a feasibility study funded by the National Institute for Health Research, Research for Patient Benefit fund, being led by University of Manchester.